clojure/tools.namespace/README.md

     :ok

-**New in 0.2.3-SNAPSHOT:** In the event of an error, the `refresh` function will *attempt* to recover bindings and aliases from your current REPL namespace.
+**New in 0.2.3-SNAPSHOT:** In the event of an error, the `refresh` function will *attempt* to recover symbol mappings and aliases from your current REPL namespace.
 This isn't magic: Any namespaces which were due to be loaded *after* the namespace which caused the error will still not exist.
-Functions which you defined in your REPL namespace will also not be available.
+Functions defined in your REPL namespace will also not be available.
 But libraries which are not part of your application -- such as `clojure.tools.namespace.repl` or `clojure.repl` -- should still be available under their aliased/referred names.